looterz/grimd/README.md

 incoming requests spawn a goroutine and are served asynchronously, and the block cache resides in-memory to allow for rapid lookups, allowing grimd to serve thousands of queries at once while maintaining a memory footprint of under 15mb for 100,000 blocked domains!

 # systemd
-below is a working grimd.service for use with systemd which updates the blocklists every time it starts
+below is a grimd.service example for use with systemd which updates the blocklists every time it starts
 ```service
 [Unit]
 Description=grimd dns proxy